NOTE: Not yet updated for the 2018 Final Rule.

 - A compilation of patient information that was originally created and used for billing purposes but is now also routinely used to identify prospective research subjects.

 Biospecimens may be collected to achieve one or more of the objectives of a single study with disposal of the leftover materials at the end of the study.
 A repository is created if the leftover materials are stored for future use.
-If there is an intent to set up a repository, then the informed consent document should include language for subjects to opt-in or opt-out of storage of their data for future research purposes.
+If there is an intent to set up a repository, then the informed consent document should include language for subjects to opt-in or opt-out of storage of their data for future research purposes, a statement that the subject’s biospecimens may be used for commercial profit and whether the subject will or will not share in this commercial profit, and whether the research will or might include whole genome sequencing.
 The subject's decision as indicated on the consent/authorization must be respected and tracked.

 Specimens may also be collected specifically for the purposes of future research.
-IRB oversight is required for each new research protocol that creates a repository.
+IRB submission is required for each new research protocol that creates a repository.

 Developing & Maintaining a Research Registry/Repository